San Francisco Bay Wildlife

 Unlike Monarch Butterflies, Painted Ladies seem to have sporadic mass migrations.
 They do migrate every year, but usually less conspicuously and in far fewer numbers.
 The mass migrations are probably triggered by bumper crops of food plants in the desert region.
 The insects are on their way north from their winter grounds on the Mexican border.
 The butterflies will begin to migrate south again in August, continuing through November.

-Articles/Links about Monarch Butterflies
+Articles/Links about Painted Lady Butterflies

 • Detailed species page from Butterflies and Moths of North America website. ...link